bergzeit/github-actions/README.md

 Build a docker image and push it to a container registry.
 See the workflow file itself for possible/required inputs and secrets.

 ## `docker-test.yml`
+**DEPRECATED!**
+Do not use this action anymore.
+Implement a dedicated go test workflow or copy it from a project that has a test workflow already implemented.

-Build a docker container and run tests inside that container.
-See the workflow file itself for possible/required inputs and secrets.
+~~Build a docker container and run tests inside that container.
+See the workflow file itself for possible/required inputs and secrets.~~

 ## `deploy-aks.yml`
 Deploys the manifests stored in the repository into an azure aks cluster.
 See